p

 This safely allows the cheater to run the cheating program on one computer, and plug peripherals from the main PC into the Kmbox.
 The cheat essentially doesn’t touch the primary computer, preventing any flags from the anti-cheat software.
 This is done by having the hardware mask itself as a keyboard or mouse.
 This method is deemed as one of the safest (but most expensive due to needing a second PC) methods of cheating.
 The next method of DMA is by far the most popular.

-converted to a DMA device.
+Popular DMA devices such as an Arduino can be purchased for $20 on ecommerce websites.
+Similarly a Raspberry Pi Pico WH can be purchased for $7 and converted to a DMA device.
 These DMA hardware are connected through a COM or USB port, or straight into a PCI slot, and masks itself as a mouse, keyboard or other peripheral.
 This device then runs the cheat, separate from your computer and directs it back into the computer system.
-There are
+There are several tutorials online that show cheaters how to develop their own aimbot with the Arduino hardware.

 We spoke with cheat developers about cheating with DMA, and specifically the Arduino, and many of them confirmed that Riot has been targeting these devices, particularly because they do not involve another PC.
 Even one Riot insider confirmed with Esports Heaven that Arduinos have been detected since around 2021 or 2022, presumably through detecting the firmware, although there are still ways to circumvent Vanguard detection with these devices.